top of page

 Tombstone of Elizabeth Leak, died 1856- edited

-Brochures on six of the cemeteries have been prepared.
+Brochures for self-guided walks of selected graves in six cemeteries in the District have been prepared.
 Hard copies are available at the Fleurieu Coast Visitor Information Centre or can be downloaded.

 To Find the Way by R.F.
 William